Rezonality/zep/README.md

 * A Repl for integrating a command/scripting language (the demo project integrates a Scheme interpreter)
 * CTRL+P search for quick searching files with fuzzy matching
 * Text Markers for highlighing errors, etc.
-* No dependencies, cross platform, small library
+* No dependencies, cross platform, small library, single header, static library or installed library option.
 * Builds on VC 2017, GCC 6, Clang.
 C++14 is the basic requirement
 * A work in progress extension mode to support an Orca-like environment
 * A work in progress tree control for file navigation